If you bought one of our Eco Bottles, congratulations it's guaranteed for life!

 You'll want to wash your bottle before using it:

-For most people, a quick soap rinse is all you need to get going.
+Usually a quick soap rinse is all you need to clean your bottle for the first time.

 If you're new to stainless steel bottles, or just used to drinking out of plastic, you might notice a perceived "metallic taste" when your bottle is brand new.